 Experts warn that global warming is affecting the growth of cocoa beans, which means that my worst dream could very soon be realized: We're in the midst of a chocolate crisis, people, because chocolate could soon be extinct, Express reported.
 Like, in 32 years.
 Yup, in 32 years, there may not be any chocolate left on the planet.
 Let that sink in...

-Cacao trees, which sprout cocoa beans, can only grow within a narrow strip of rainforested land about 20 degrees north and south of the equator, according to Business Insider.
+Cacao trees sprout cocoa beans and can only grow in a rainforest within a narrow strip of land, according to Business Insider.
+Said land must be at least 20 degrees north and south of the equator.
 The National Oceanic and Atmospheric Administration (NOAA) explains that cacao plants need very specific conditions including fairly uniform temperatures, high humidity, abundant rain, nitrogen-rich soil, and protection from the wind.

 Stiff but crucial — you know, to keep giving farmers the work and to keep placating many of us chocolate consumers.
 According to Express, the average westerner eats 286 bars of chocolate every single year; the demand for chocolate actually outstrips supply, so Africa has had to recently up its intake to better align with the demand in Europe and North America.